jon-jacky/Piety/BRANCH.md

   lines with with the Python interpreter, appends the output to the buffer, adds a new line after that and places *mark* and *dot* there.
-Subsequent typing advances dot but leaves mark, so all text typed after the last Python output is in the selection region, ready to be executed by *]T* The *edsel* *^T* command invokes *edo* *T*.
+Subsequent typing advances dot but leaves mark, so all text typed after the last Python output is in the selection region, ready to be executed by *]T*.
+  The *edsel* *^T* command invokes *edo* *T*.
 These turn any buffer into a Python REPL.